 Mother of Ashli Babbitt meets with House Speaker Kevin McCarthy

-Micki Witthoeft, the mother of Ashli Babbitt, the woman who was shot and killed by police as she tried to climb through a broken window a set of doors to the Speaker's Lobby on Jan.
+Washington — Micki Witthoeft, the mother of Ashli Babbitt, the woman who was shot and killed by police as she tried to climb through a set of doors to the Speaker's Lobby on Jan.
 6, 2021, met Thursday with House Speaker Kevin McCarthy, in his Capitol office suite — steps away from where her daughter was shot.

 McCarthy had little to say about the meeting to reporters, telling them only that "she requested the meeting."